NLPatVCU/medinify/README.md

     git commit -m "Description of changes made"
     ```

-5. After committitng, make sure everything looks good with:
+5. After committing, make sure everything looks good with:

     ```bash
     git status
     ```

-    and you will recieve an output similar to this:
+    and you will receive an output similar to this:

     ```bash
     On branch <new-branch-name>